whitneyburton/portfolios/students/tom_leskin/20150814-tom_leskin-m4.md

 ### Notes

 For our two week final project, our group wanted to build a Rails-backed API and then learn Ember, which would consume it on the front-end.
 In the end, we were not able to complete all of the requirements we set for ourselves, but we learned a lot and made a strong effort.
-I still would have liked to have completed the project, but I think it was an admiral first effort, especially since we got no lessons on Ember and to pretty much seek the information and learn it on our own in the last two weeks.
-In order to learn Ember, there were a couple nights where I spent hours working on Ember.
+I still would have liked to have completed the project, but I think it was an admiral first effort, especially since we had no lessons on Ember and had to pretty much seek the information and learn it on our own in the last two weeks.
+In order to learn Ember, there were a couple nights where I spent hours working on it.
 The one night I spent about four hours watching Steve's IdeaBox Ember video where I took notes and followed along building it.

 ### Scores